slurmulon/generator-collector/README.md

 > :recycle: Lazily collect and query generators in JS
 ---

+> :warning: This project is **experimental** and should not be considered stable for production use.

 ## Features

 - Collect and query generator results using coroutines
 - Iterate only to the values you need, only when you need them
 - Seamless integration with promises and async functions

-> :warning: This project is **expiermental** and should not be considered stable for production use.

 ## Resources